What you should know

 To collect on a debt, you can:

 - hire a lawyer to collect the debt for you

 Collection agencies typically charge between 25% and 50% of the amount of the debt they recover.

-The law in BC creates a basic limitation period of two years for starting a legal action.
-A lawsuit cannot be brought more than two years after the “claim is discovered”.
-In the case of a debt, if a debtor hasn’t made a payment — or acknowledged they owe a debt — in more than two years, the creditor may be barred from bringing legal action to collect.
+In BC, there’s a basic limitation period of two years for starting a legal action.
+You can’t start a lawsuit more than two years after the claim is “discovered.”
+If the debtor hasn’t made a payment or acknowledged the debt in more than two years, you may be too late to collect.

 You should gather information and documents relating to the debt.
 These include:

 - the name and contact information of the debtor and any other person or company responsible for paying the debt

 - the ability of the debtor to pay